Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: The Method for Expert-Guided Decision-Making

-Student errors are usually persistent unless the teacher intervenes pedagogically \citep{radatz1980students}.
-This task involves selecting a course of action that guides the student towards improving their understanding.
-It also involves specifying the intention.

-\paragraph{Strategies:} Explain a concept, Ask a question, Provide a hint, Provide a strategy, Provide a worked example, Provide a minor correction, Provide a similar problem, Simplify the question, Affirm the correct answer, Encourage the student, Other.
+Errors are persistent unless the teacher intervenes pedagogically with a strategy that guides the student's understanding \citep{radatz1980students}.
+The strategies are: Explain a concept, Ask a question, Provide a hint, Provide a strategy, Provide a worked example, Provide a minor correction, Provide a similar problem, Simplify the question, Affirm the correct answer, Encourage the student, Other.